-Raising a child with autism brings challenges far beyond that of the common parental responsibilities (duties, roles).
+Raising a child with autism brings challenges beyond everyday parental responsibilities (duties, roles).
 Most children on the autism spectrum struggle with change.
 A child with Autism prefers a solid routine driven lifestyle where every moment goes as they anticipate.
 The sad reality about life is that we cannot control the uncontrollable.
 This means we need to help our children deal with change.
 There are a few things parents can do to help their autistic child with change.
 Here are a few ways you can work towards helping your child adapt to change without having a full blown meltdown.

 Visual Routine Charts